shtnsl/math-sdk/docs/gamestate_section/win_info.md

 self.emit_linewin_events()
 ```

-Within a single spin there are wallet manager values associed with:
+Within a single spin there are wallet manager values associated with:

 1. `spin_win`
     * This is the win associated with a specific `reveal` event.
 If the freegame is entered, this value is reset for each new spin.
     * Updated using `wallet_manager.update_spinwin(win_amount: float)`
 2. `running_bet_win`
     * This is the cumulative win amount for a simulation.
-The final value which the `running_bet_win` is updated with should match the `payout_multiplier` for that simuation.
+The final value which the `running_bet_win` is updated with should match the `payout_multiplier` for that simulation.
     * This value is automatically updated with the `wallet_manager.set_spinwin(win_amount: float)` method.
 3. `basegame_wins`/`freegame_wins`
     * This value is updated once all basegame actions are completed, or at the end of each freegame spin.